Wa`alaykum as-salam wa rahmatullahi wa barakatuh.

 In this fatwa:

-no authentic hadith is reported on the virtue of Rajab in particular, except for one hadith, which states that the Prophet used to observe fasting repeatedly in Shaban, and when he was asked about the reason, he answered, “It is a month that people neglect between Rajab and Ramadan.”
+Hadith scholars reported no authentic hadith on the virtue of Rajab in particular, except for one hadith.
+This hadith states that Prophet Muhammad used to observe fasting repeatedly in Shaban.
+When the companions asked him about the reason, the Prophet (peace be upon him) answered, “It is a month that people neglect between Rajab and Ramadan.”

-There are many reported hadiths that clarify the excellence of Rajab, but very few of these are authentic.
+There are many reported hadiths that clarify the excellence of the month of Rajab, but very few of these are authentic.

-Muslim scholars, imams, and da`iyahs (Arabic for: callers to Islam) should warn Muslims about the false and weak hadiths that were attributed to the Prophet (peace and blessings be upon him).
+Muslim scholars, imams, and da`iyahs (Arabic for: callers to Islam) should warn Muslims about the false and weak hadiths that people attributed to Prophet Muhammad (peace be upon him).

-A Muslim should be always keen on never attributing any untrue or false saying to the Messenger of Allah (peace and blessings be upon him).
+A Muslim should be always keen on never attributing any untrue or false saying to the Messenger of Allah.

 No stated hadiths are reported on the virtue of the month of Rajab other than being one of the Sacred Months to which Almighty Allah referred in the glorious Quran, [of them [i.e. the twelve months] four are Sacred] (At-Tawbah 9:36).

-However, no authentic hadith is reported on the virtue of Rajab in particular, except for one hasan (Arabic for: classified as “good” in terms of Hadith methodology) hadith, which states that the Prophet (peace and blessings be upon him) used to observe fasting repeatedly in Sha`ban, and when he was asked about the reason, he answered, “It is a month that people neglect between Rajab and Ramadan.”
+However, hadith scholars reported no authentic hadith on the virtue of Rajab in particular, except for one hasan (Arabic for: classified as “good” in terms of Hadith methodology) hadith.
+This hadith states that Prophet Muhammad used to observe fasting repeatedly in Shaban.
+When the companions asked the Prophet about the reason, he answered, “It is a month that people neglect between Rajab and Ramadan.”

-There are some other hadiths on the virtue of Rajab that delve on the reward for praying or for asking forgiveness at particular times.
+There are some other hadiths on Rajab that delve on the reward for praying or for asking forgiveness at particular times.
 In fact, all these hadiths are mere exaggerations and lies.